Chapter 27:Exploring Associations in Java: One-to-One, One-to-Many, Many-to-One, and Many-to-Many Relationships

 class Car {

-Engine engine; // Target object
+private Engine engine; // HAS-A Relationship

 public Car(Engine engine) {